paundraP/Go-Starter-Template/README.md

     ```shell
     cp .env.example .env
     ```
    And set the environment inside it.
-If you didn't install postgres yet, you can use docker to build the container.
+If you didn't install postgres yet or just lazy? xD.you can use docker to get the postgres image.
     ```bash
     docker-compose up -d
    ```